Review by SpaceRunaway

 I’m sure that most people reading this have at least heard of Super Robot Wars, a long running video game series that started on the Game Boy and has appeared on just about every home and portable video game console since.
 It’s well-known for featuring copious amounts of licensed crossover robot action, from Mazinger Z up through whatever had been popular on TV recently.
 In 2002 the first of the SRW Original Generation games came out, which sort of remixed the plotlines of several older SRW games into a single story, while focusing solely on the original characters from said games, removing the licensed franchises.
 Starting that same year, Dengeki Hobby Magazine, together with Banpresto started offering figures from the SRW games as mail order exclusives.
 Although it’s not clear from anyway on the packaging (more on that later), these were made by Volks.

 The Sladegelmir, hereafter referred to as the Thrudgelmir, first appeared as a recruitable enemy unit in Super Robot Wars Alpha Gaiden, released in 2000 for the Playstation.
 Also making his SRW debut was the Thrudgelmir’s pilot, smiter of evil, fan favorite and connoisseur of long swords, Sanger Sombold (or if you prefer, Zengar Zonvolt).
-I’ll let everyone get caught up first.

 The Thrudgelmir arrives on the scene in an unassuming shipping box, fresh from the Dengeki Hobby offices.